seungsoo-lee/DELTA/README.md

 $ mvn clean install
 ```

-+ In the case of all-in-one single machine, the test environment is automatically setup as below:
++ The test environment is automatically setup as below:

 ![Env1](images/delta_env.png)

 ## Configuring your own experiments